nakshatravidyarthi/ledgerly1/README.md

 <img alt="AWS Architecture" src="./assets/arch.png">

 - The **backend** consists of 3 main services being the **Python based REST API** developed using **FastAPI** for serving requests, performing CRUD operations, a **RDS Postgres** database for data storage and retrieval and a **S3 Bucket** for image storage and hosting.
-- The other 5 services consist **Traefik** acting as reverse proxy and automatic SSL provision, log creation and resource usage visualization using custom **log exporters, Prometheus** and **Grafana.**
+- The other 5 services consist of **Traefik** as reverse proxy, utilized for automatic SSL provision, log creation and **Prometheus**, **Grafana** for resource usage collection and visualization using custom **log exporters**.
 - All of these services are run using **Docker** containers to ensure availability and performance.

-## Folder Structure
+## Project Structure

 ```
 .
 ├── README.md
 ├── assets
+│   ├── arch.png
+│   ├── banner.png
+│   ├── er.png
+│   ├── goaccess.png
-│   └── arch.png
+│   └── grafana.png
 ├── docker-compose.yml
 ├── monitoring
 │   ├── grafana